 Only students which have already completed a first-year calculus course

 are allowed to register for Physics 136 without co-registering for Mathematics 142.

+Physics 136 is a general education course.
 The course uses online class modules, a textbook, and a workbook.
 There are no formal lectures.
-While students can meet with the instructor during office hours or by appointment, the only time students are required to show up in person is during the tests.
-Students are required to complete the online laboratories, homework assignments, and optional extra-credit assignments on time, before the due dates listed on the schedule.
+Students are expected to complete two online class modules per week.
+They will use the Canvas discussion forum for class participation and to engage with each other.
+The instructor and the lab instructor will have scheduled and by-appointment office hours online via ZOOM.
+Students can also make an in-person appointment.
+Students are encouraged to use the department of physics online tutorial center.
+Students are required to complete the online laboratories, homework assignments, optional extra-credit assignments and participate in discussions on time, before the due dates listed on the schedule.

 Dr. Marianne Breinig (Physics)